Moderate - Difficult | Level 1

 Another 2 hours of trekking brings you to the tea houses at Tadapani.
 Have lunch here.
 End the day with a perfect sunset view of Mt Machapuchare.

 From Meshar, the trail gradually ascends till Isharu, the second viewpoint of the day.
 You are just above the tree line here.
-The views from Isharu are outstanding – the panorama includes Mt Manasalu (8th highest mountain in the world), Mt Annapurna II, Mt Annapurna IV, Mt Ganesha Himal along with other peaks of the Annapurna range.
+The views from Isharu are outstanding – the panorama includes Mt Annapurna II, Mt Annapurna IV, and Mt Ganesha Himal along with other peaks of the Annapurna range.

 The next hour till Dobato is a mix of ascent and descent.
 After reaching Dobato, have lunch at the teahouse.

-After a short break, set out for the best place on this trek – the MULDHAI peak view point.
+After a short break, set out for the best place on this trek – the Muldhai peak viewpoint.
 There is a reason this place has such a reputation among locals.
-You see twenty-three snow peaks out of which three are among the fourteen highest mountains in the world – Mt Manasalu (8th highest), Mt Annapurna I (9th highest) and Mt Dhaulagiri I (7th highest).
+You see twenty-two snow peaks out of which two are among the fourteen highest mountains in the world – Mt Dhaulagiri I (7th highest) and Mt Annapurna I (9th highest).
 The complete Annapurna and Dhaulagiri range with Mt Tukuche and Mt Nilgiri North and South are a sight to behold, especially at sunset.
 If you want to witness this magic again, don’t forget to come back for sunrise the next day.

 Take the trail leading to Khopra ridge.
 After 15 minutes, the Dhaulagiri range appears to the left.
-This is also an indication that you are close to your first rest point, Bayali.
+This is also an indication that you are close to your first rest point, Muldai Top.

-From Bayali, the trail descends for two hours through a forest.
+From Muldai Top, the trail descends for two hours through a forest.
 This brings you to Chhistibang, a tea house inside the forest.
 Have lunch here and rest for the day!

 Day 7: Trek from Khopra Ridge to Khayar Lake, and back to Khopra Ridge

 Start early today.
 It’s the summit day and the longest day of the trek.
 The initial 45 mins is a level walk with scenic views of the Dhaulagiri range.
 The trail turns into a ridge walk with multiple climbs and descents for the next two hours.
-Take a look to your left – in addition to the Dhaulagiri range, you will see the world’s deepest valley, Kaligandaki, between Mt Dhaulagiri I and Mt Tukuche.
+Take a look to your left – in addition to the Dhaulagiri range, you will see the world’s deepest valley, Kaligandaki, between Mt Tukuche and Mt Nilgiri North.

 Slowly the trail brings you to an open field surrounded by barren mountains.
 This is similar to the cold desert landscape of Spiti in the Indian Himalayas.
 This also means that you are approaching Khayar lake.

-The lake is surrounded with praying flags, bells and a lone temple.
+The lake is surrounded by praying flags, bells and alone temple.
 Sit down here for a while and take in the surroundings.
 You have reached the highest point of the trek.

-In the month of July a yatra (pilgrimage) is undertaken by Nepalis who visit Khayar lake to seek fulfilment of wishes and sacrifice an animal to lord Shiva.
-They believe that if the wish comes true, they will have to return as a token of thanksgiving.
+In July a yatra (pilgrimage) is undertaken by Nepalis who visit Khayar lake to seek fulfilment of wishes and sacrifice an animal to lord Shiva.
+They believe that if their wish comes true, they will have to return as a token of thanksgiving.

 It will take around 3.5 to reach Khopra Ridge on the same trail.
 Have lunch at Khayar ghat on the way.
 Every step on the descent is an ideal spot to view the sunset.